Emergent Viscous Hydrodynamics From a Single Quantum Particle: Abstract

 \section{Abstract}

 We investigate an explicit example of how spatial decoherence can lead to hydrodynamic behavior in the late-time, long-wavelength regime of open quantum systems.
 We focus on the case of a single non-relativistic quantum particle linearly coupled to a thermal bath of noninteracting harmonic oscillators at temperature $T$, \emph{a la} Caldeira and Leggett.
 Taking advantage of decoherence in the position representation, we expand the reduced density matrix in powers of the off-diagonal spatial components, so that high-order terms are suppressed at late times.
 Truncating the resulting power series at second order leads to a set of dissipative transient hydrodynamic equations similar to the non-relativistic limit of equations widely used in simulations of the quark-gluon plasma formed in ultrarelativistic heavy-ion collisions.
 Transport coefficients are directly determined by the damping constant $\gamma$, which quantifies the influence of the environment.
 The asymptotic limit of our hydrodynamic equations reduces to the celebrated Navier-Stokes equations for a compressible fluid in the presence of a drag force.
-Our results shed new light on the onset of hydrodynamic behavior in quantum systems with few degrees of freedom.
+Our results shed new light on the onset of hydrodynamic behavior in open quantum systems where a system with few degrees of freedom is coupled to a large thermal environment.